devanjith/chargecap/README.md

 # chargecap
-stop charging android at a desired level
+stop charging android beyond a desired level

 _chargecap_ is a shellscript that stops charging your battery beyond given capacity. needs root.